PhysDepth: Plug-and-Play Physical Refinement for Monocular Depth Estimation in Challenging Environments: Experiments

-\textbf{Qualitative Results:} Figure \ref{OxforRobot-Night visual} shows the results on the RobotCar-Night dataset, qualitatively demonstrating that LAA-Net provides more accurate nighttime MDE results across varying nighttime lighting conditions.
-Specifically, the red boxes in Figure \ref{OxforRobot-Night visual} - a highlight LAA-Net's ability to accurately estimate depth in extremely low-light conditions.
-While our depth map clearly delineates the car, ADDS fails to capture the car’s boundary; ADAF and MonoDepth2 detect the car, but their outputs contain blurred car boundaries.
-This is because LAA-Net depends on the red channel, which preserves more complete texture information and minimizes noise from other channels under extreme low-lighting conditions.
-Moreover, in Figure \ref{OxforRobot-Night visual} - c, LAA-Net effectively captures the car’s boundary while other SOTA models all fail to estimate the car's back windshield area due to low-light and reflection, showcasing LAA-Net's robustness under challenging nighttime lighting conditions.
+Figure \ref{OxforRobot-Night visual} shows results on the RobotCar-Night dataset, qualitatively demonstrating that PhysDepth provides more accurate MDE results under challenging environments.
+While our depth map clearly delineates the car, ADDS fails to capture its boundary; ADAF and MonoDepth2 detect the car, but their outputs show blurred car boundaries.
+This is because PhysDepth depends on the red channel, which preserves more complete texture information and minimizes noise from other channels under extremely low-lighting conditions.
+Moreover, in Figure \ref{OxforRobot-Night visual} - c, PhysDepth effectively captures the car’s boundary while other SOTA models all fail to estimate the car's back windshield area due to low-light and reflection, showcasing PhysDepth's robustness under challenging environments.

-Figure \ref{KITTI visual} illustrates the results on the KITTI dataset, indicating that LAA-Net, initially designed for nighttime MDE, outperforms SOTA models under daytime scenarios.
-For example, in Figure \ref{KITTI visual} - b, our model accurately detects the car, providing clear and sharp boundaries.
-In contrast, MonoDepth2 fails to detect the car entirely.
-While ADDS, EPCDepth, and DIFFNet are capable of locating the car, the boundaries they produce are noticeably blurred, making the two cars jammed together on the estimated depth maps.
-Similarly, in Figure \ref{KITTI visual} - d, the red box highlights that our model successfully detects the two small objects with precise outlines.
-Meanwhile, ADDS fails to detect the objects; the outputs from EPCDepth, MonoDepth2, and DIFFNet show unclear and blurred boundaries. \textit{The good performance of LAA-Net under daytime scenarios can be attributed to the adopted physical laws because they hold both during nighttime and daytime}.

-\textbf{Ablation Study:} Table \ref{OxforRobot-Night abl} shows the impact of the Light Attenuation module and RCA loss on our MDE model's accuracy.
-Specifically, we conducted two ablation studies, one training on nighttime images from the RobotCar-Night dataset and the other training on daytime images from the KITTI dataset.
-The results demonstrated the necessity of both Light Attenuation module and RCA loss in our model.
+Figure \ref{nuSence visual} presents a qualitative comparison of our PhysDepth model against SOTA methods Monodepth2 and md4All on challenging test images from the nuScenes-Night and nuScenes-Rain datasets.
+The top row (Input) displays a variety of challenging conditions, including daytime rain with reflections (a to c) and extreme nighttime glare from headlights (d to f).
+The subsequent rows visually demonstrate the predicted depth maps from each model, highlighting our method's ability to produce coherent and stable geometric estimates compared to the baselines under these adverse scenarios.